thanhan910/ptv-swagger-code/README.md

-# ptv-swagger-codegen
+# ptv-swagger-code
 Wrapper Libraries for using PTV Timetable API.

-Generated from swagger-codegen.
+Generated from swagger-codegen, openapi-generator, and more.

 Related repositories:
 - https://github.com/thanhan910/PTV